 What is the Symptomatic Care Clinic?

 The Symptomatic Care Clinic (SCC) is a special treatment center for MSK patients.
 It’s meant for medical problems and services related to cancer or cancer treatments.
-Many tests and treatments, such as intravenous (IV) medications (medications put into your vein) and imaging scans, can be done in the SCC.
+Many tests and treatments can be done at the SCC, including imaging scans and intravenous (IV) medications (medications put into your vein).

 The SCC is open 7 days a week from 8:00 am to midnight.
 The last appointment is at 10:00 pm.
 You must have an appointment to be seen at the SCC.Back to top

 Why would I need to go to the SCC?

 You should go to the SCC if you have a medical problem that can’t wait until your healthcare provider can see you, such as: